 If your employer is a company, you need to:

 Once you have served your employer, you need to let the Federal Circuit Court know.
-Fill in the Affidavit of Service (Fair Work) form available here.
+Fill in this Affidavit of Service (Fair Work) form.

 Take the form in to the court registry.
 The affidavit must be witnessed by a qualified person (for example, a justice of the peace or a lawyer).